Real Option Pricing using Quantum Computers: Introduction

+There are three main contributions in this article.
+First, the direct encoding protocol, which allows to load into the quantum circuit information about the sign of the expected payoff.
+Second, the modified real quantum amplitude estimation (mRQAE) which is an asymptotically optimal version of the real quantum amplitude estimation (RQAE) with the feature of recovering the sign of the underlying amplitude (see \cite{rqae}).
+Third, the whole pipeline, which exploits the synergies between both techniques.\\ \\

 The manuscript is organised as follows.
-Section 2 is devoted to revise the preliminaries which are at the basis of the article.
-More precisely, Sections \ref{sec:CMC} and \ref{sec:quantum_pricing} contain a brief summary of the classical and quantum techniques to tackle the derivative pricing problem.
-Section 3 is devoted to the main contributions of the present article.
+In Section \ref{sec:preliminaries} we begin by revising the main building components of CMC and QAMC.
+More precisely, Sections \ref{sec:CMC} and \ref{sec:quantum_pricing} contain a brief summary of the classical and quantum techniques to tackle the derivative pricing problem through Monte Carlo like techniques.
+Then, Section \ref{sec:contrib} is devoted to the introduction of the new proposed strategy to perform a quantum Monte Carlo.
 The first part, in Section \ref{sec:new_encoding}, presents the direct encoding for negative payoffs along with its empirical evaluation.
-The second part, in Section \ref{sec:new_ae}, leverages the RQAE algorithm for the pricing of derivative contracts with negative prices and again performs an empirical assessment.
+The second part, in Section \ref{sec:new_ae}, leverages the power of the mRQAE algorithm (see Appendix \ref{appendix:mRQAE}) for the pricing of derivative contracts with negative prices.
+Once again we perform an empirical assessment.
 In Section \ref{sec:conclusions} we summarize the main conclusions.
-Appendix A contains the configuration of the numerical experiments.